anusngh1986/PR-Summary/README.md

 - `--email`, The email you want to send the results of the script run to.
 (If not provided, output will be to console.)

 ## Example Script Output
-When I ran the script on the evening of Feb 3rd, 2022, this was the console output I received.
+When I ran the scriptusing below command on Feb 3rd, 2022, this was the console output I received.

 **python main.py --org PyGithub --repo PyGithub --timeframe 20**
 ```
 Script Output: